RecycleAI/RecycleIT-C/src/models/yolov5/README.md

 ## Take inference

-After training the model, we saved the resulted weights which produced by model with the name of best.pt.
-Now we are be able to take inference from the model by uploading the resulted wieght with the following command:
+After training the model, we saved the resulting weights produced by the model with the name best.pt.
+Now we can take inferences from the model by uploading the resulting weight with the following command:
 ```bash
 !python detect.py --weights path/to/the/weights/best.pt --img 416 --conf 0.1 --source {dataset.location}/images
 ```